 Apply for CSUN Scholarships

 CSUN scholarships are competitive and each requires a separate application and essay.
 Review each scholarship's application requirements carefully.

 To begin the CSUN scholarship application process:

 - Go myMatador Scholarships and login using your CSUN user ID and password.

 - Apply by submitting a separate online application and essay for each scholarship for which you meet the eligibility requirements.

 You will be notified of your eligibility by late spring.
-Check your myNorthridge portal regularly for your application and award status and the CSUN Office of Financial Aid & Scholarship website for additional scholarship opportunities posted throughout the year.
+Check your CSUN Portal regularly for your application and award status and the CSUN Financial Aid & Scholarship Department website for additional scholarship opportunities posted throughout the year.